Table of Contents

 Refreshed and rejuvenated, I was eager and ready to resume my duties on Yankee Station.
 While our sister squadron, "Brand-X", a.k.a., VF-161 had downed a number of MiG's (related Midway MiGs link) in a short period of time, no one in our squadron had.
 In fact, no one in our squadron had even encountered any MiG's yet, much less engage any, or shoot any down.I was determined to change that!

 During a short visit to Red Crown (the USS Truxton at the time), I was surprised to learn that the VPAF pilots were receiving nearly real-time translations of our fighters' tactical transmissions.
-Upon learning this, I devised a plan that we executed on our next flight over the North.
+[Incredibly we had never been briefed or even knew about the Top Secret Teaball program.]
+Upon learning this heretofore unknown capability, I devised a plan that we executed on our next flight over the North.

 While on CAP (Combat Air Patrol) station well west of Hon Gai, we made up some deceptive transmissions, complaining about how our radar and missiles weren't working, and we were getting low on fuel, but we would remain on station, and just "fake it".

 Sure enough, the MiG's took the bait.
 Shortly after our UHF transmissions, two "blue bandits" launched from Kep.
 They were coming straight for us.
-Excitedly, we then called for a "cross-turn" and "buster" (180 degree tactical turn, and afterburner) to engage them.
+Excitedly, we then called for a "cross turn" (180 degree tactical turn) and "buster" (afterburner) to engage them.
 But our aggressive transmissions must have been immediately relayed to them, as they quickly reversed course back to Kep.
 We were too far away to catch them.
 But it was a nice try.

 Mistake at Vinh